nuts-foundation/nuts-specification/rfc/rfc008-certificate-structure.md

 The PKIoverheid CA tree is the choice of CA to trust for production use.
 It's widely trusted and supported.
 There are multiple vendors that can issue a certificate.
 A PKIo TLS certificate MUST be used to secure inter-node connections as well as the peer-to-peer connections used to exchange data.
-Production nodes MUST not accept any other certificate than a PKIoverheid certificate.
+Production nodes SHOULD not accept any other certificate than a PKIoverheid certificate.
-The certificate MUST be used as both server as client certificate in a mutual TLS connection.
+The certificate SHOULD be used as both server as client certificate in a mutual TLS connection.

 ### 3.1 Certificate Authority trust chain
 A node will need to configure the correct CA-tree so other nodes can connect.